The biggest influence on the long-term success of your book is the quality of its content. Creating that content, however, takes time and effort.

 No problem.
 I love working with that stuff.

-2. Draft.
+Draft.
 We’ll complete a first draft of your book by expanding the table of contents.
 This usually means combining your existing materials with new writing.
+To ensure that your voice is preserved, I prefer that you do the new writing.

-I can edit your blog posts and help you draw on them as a source for your book manuscript.
+I can help you create blog posts, edit them, and draw on them as source materials for your book manuscript.

-If the overall scope of my work changes during the course of a project, I will revise this agreement.
+If the overall scope of my work changes during the course of a project, we will revise this agreement.

 I am not a copyeditor, proofreader, designer, production editor, or webmaster.
 When working with clients on a book manuscript, I address its purpose, substance, structure, and style.
 When the manuscript is done, I leave the production and promotion of your book to you.
 You might wish to work with other people who specialize in those areas.